syntithenai/docker-cmfive/README.txt

             apt-get install docker.io docker-engine
         Windows
-            There are binary images for windows and mac that include the whole toolbox of - docker machine, docker compose, docker swarm and kitematic GUI. https://docs.docker.com/engine/installation/
+            There are binary images for windows and mac that include the whole toolbox of - docker machine, docker compose, docker swarm and kitematic GUI.
+            You can login to the virtual box machine using ssh to localhost with user https://docs.docker.com/engine/installation/
     RUN
         kitematic